apache/infrastructure-website/content/pages/draft-mail-migration-faq.md

 @apache.org email addresses.
 They also process mailing list traffic for all ASF projects, e.g. "users@httpd.apache.org".
 <p>
-Hermes is a nearly 10 year old legacy system that pre-dates Infra's modern configuration management strategy, and pre-dates many modern email technologies like TLS encryption.
+Hermes is a nearly 10 year old legacy server that pre-dates Infra's modern configuration management strategy, and pre-dates many modern email technologies like TLS encryption.
 <p>
-Mailgw is a modern system using currently available technology, and under full configuration management, greatly improving reliability and reproducibility of the service in case of failures.
+Mailgw is a modern server using currently available technology, and under full configuration management, greatly improving reliability and reproducibility of the service in case of failures.
 <p>